intersective/cucumber-automation/appv1/README.md

 4. (Optional) can run features/appv1/testAppv1FastFeedback.feature separately by cucumber -q
 5. (Optional) can run features/appv1/appv1CheckModeraterdAssessment.feature separately by cucumber -q
 6. (Optional) can run features/appv1/appv1NoAnswerForAssessment.feature separately by cucumber -q and change the username with a new user
 7. (Optional) for team assessment progress, run two times of list-of-features-appv1_onlyAssessment to have two students who have the same progress, change the student and team names in the data/team.json, run list-of-features-appv1_teamprogree.txt
+8. (Optional) put a commons.json under the data folder, it loads the data into the memory at the test starting point.

 The reason of separating the add team and team assessement is that, making the test cases being self-contained is better to organise the test cases